Edb83/moose-juice/README.md

   - Create, Update and Delete products
   - Create, Update and Delete any product reviews

 **Static and image file hosting**

-- Static and image files are served from an Amazon S3 Bucket
+Static and image files are served from an Amazon S3 Bucket.

 **Confirm delete**
-When the admin clicks to delete a product or review, a modal pops up to confirm they wish to do so to prevent accidental deletion.
+When users request to delete a product or review, a modal pops up to confirm they wish to do so to prevent accidental deletion.

 **Access protection**